 Baird Scores $5-Million Mega-team from Wells Fargo

-Price, who along with her recently retired partner Wayne Pichon have been ranked at or near the top of Alaska’s and some national Top Broker polls by Barron’s and other publications for several years, did not immediately return a call for comment on their decision to leave Wells and join Baird, which is not known as an aggressive recruiting firm.
+Price, who along with her recently retired partner Wayne Pichon have been ranked at or near the top of Barron’s and other publications’ state recognition polls for several years, did not immediately return a call for comment on their decision to leave Wells for Baird.
+They had each worked at Wells and predecessor firms for more than 30 years.

 “Baird has historically been the lowest recruiting bonus on the Street, some people would say by a factor of a third,” said Steve Binder, a managing director who runs the firm’s Colorado region that will now include Alaska.
 “We made no special deals, but I’ve known some of the principals for years and it boiled down to us trusting each other.
 They didn’t come for the package.”

 He described the team’s due diligence as breathtaking.
-“They are very smart and didn’t leave a stone unturned” regarding vetting of Baird’s technology, product platform and its commitment to their practice, he said.
+“They are very smart and didn’t leave a stone unturned,” he said, noting their vetting of Baird’s technology, product platform and commitment to their practice.
 “The big issue for them was culture, including the fact that this firm has an excellent reputation.”

-Some veteran Wells advisors have said that the company’s consumer banking account scandals that have captured national headlines for the past year have disturbed some wealth management customers, according to several Wells Fargo Advisors brokers.
-The Alaska team was particularly concerned with what they felt was growing intrusions by compliance and legal staff on their daily activities in servicing clients in the wake of the scandal, said people familiar with their practice.
+The consumer banking account scandals at Wells Fargo Bank that have captured national headlines for the past year have disturbed some wealth management customers, according to several Wells Fargo Advisors brokers.
+The Alaska team was particularly upset about growing intrusions by compliance and legal staff on their daily activities in servicing clients in the wake of the scandal, said people familiar with their practice.

 A Wells spokeswoman declined to comment.

-In a sign of Baird’s enthusiasm about the new hires, Baird’s Private Wealth Management President Michael Schroeder and its chief operating officer Scott Falk flew to Alaska to welcome the team, Binder said.
+In a sign of Baird’s enthusiasm about the new hires, Michael Schroeder, president of its Private Wealth Management unit, flew to Alaska to welcome the team, Binder said.

 Baird, an employee-owned firm, has about 860 brokers in 83 offices, primarily in the Midwest.

-The Alaska team’s move occurred a few hours before Wells plans to announce its 2018 compensation plan for its private client group brokers.
-Based on their production and other criteria, the team would likely have qualified for Wells Advisors’ decision to allow top brokers to be retain 50% of all commissions and fees they produce without having to meet monthly production hurdles at a lower payout that apply to other brokers.
+The Alaska team’s move occurred a few hours before Wells was expected to announce its 2018 compensation plan for its private client group brokers.
+Based on their production and other criteria, the team would likely have qualified for a change that will allow top brokers to retain 50% of all commissions and fees they produce without having to meet monthly production hurdles at a lower payout that apply to other brokers.